Kaveri: Course

-The river arises at Talakaveri in Kodagu district of Karnataka.
-The source of the river is located at an altitude of 1,341 m in the Brahmagiri Hills of the Western Ghats.
-Its follows a rough upper course consisting of rocky beds and high banks.
-Once it leaves the Kodagu hills, it flows eastwards and forms a series of rapids and falls.
-It flows through a narrow gorge onto the Deccan Plateau and drops about 18-24 m at Chunchanakatte Falls.
-The river forms the island of Srirangapatna and widens to 900-1200 ft before flowing south-east.
-At Shivanasamudra, the river drops 91 m and forms the Shivanasamudra Falls, one of the largest waterfalls in the country.
+The river rises at Talakaveri in the Brahmagiri Hills of the Western Ghats, located at an elevation of 1,341 m in the Kodagu district of Karnataka.
+Its upper course passes through rocky terrains and steep banks before flowing eastward through a series of rapid falls.
+Flowing onto the Deccan Plateau through a narrow gorge, the river drops about 18-24 m at Chunchanakatte Falls.
+It then forms the river island of Srirangapatna and widens to 270-370 m before turning south-east.
+At Shivanasamudra, it drops 91 m to form the Shivanasamudra Falls, one of the largest waterfalls in the country.
 After forming the island of Shivanasamudra, the river converges and passes through the Mekedatu gorge.
-After flowing for 320 km in Karnataka, the river flows for about 64 km along the Karnataka-Tamil Nadu border.
+After traversing 320 km within Karnataka, the river forms the Karnataka–Tamil Nadu border for roughly 64 km.

-The river enters Tamil Nadu and forms the Hogenakkal Falls.
-After the falls, the river flows southwards towards Mettur Dam and joins its main right bank tributary Bhavani at Kooduthurai.
-The river flows eastwards through Erode and Karur, and widens further before entering the Tiruchirappalli district.
-It splits into two branches with the northern part called as Kollidam River and the southern part of the river retaining the name Kaveri.
-After flowing for 16 km, the two branches converge around the Srirangam island.
-The river further branches off into 36 different channels before emptying into the Bay of Bengal near Poompuhar in Mayiladuthurai district.
-The river traverses for about 416 km in Tamil Nadu for a total length of about 800 km.
+Upon entering Tamil Nadu, the river forms the Hogenakkal Falls, before continuing south toward the Mettur Dam, where it is joined on its right bank by River Bhavani at Kooduthurai.
+Flowing eastward through Erode and Karur, it enters Tiruchirappalli district and bifurcates into northern Kollidam and southern Kaveri.
+The two branches form the river island Srirangam before diverging across an extensive delta of 36 distribution channels.
+It ultimately discharges into the Bay of Bengal near Poompuhar in Mayiladuthurai district.
+The river traverses for about 416 km in Tamil Nadu, bringing its total length to approximately 800 km.

 Tributaries

 The Kaveri River has 21 major tributaries.
-The largest tributary Hemavati, and Lakshmana Tirtha join the river at Krishna Raja Sagara.
-Kabini is another major contributor to the flow of Kaveri and joins the river in Karnataka.
-It meets with its second largest tributary Bhavani at Kooduthurai in Bhavani and two other tributaries Noyyal, and Amaravati join further down the stream in Tamil Nadu.
-Other tributaries of Kaveri include Shimsha, Arkavati, Sarabanga, and Thirumanimutharu.
+In Karnataka, major tributaries include the Hemavati, Lakshmana Tirtha and Kabini, with the former two joining at Krishna Raja Sagara reservoir.
+The Shimsha and Arkavati enter before the river reaches Tamil Nadu, where it receives Bhavani at Kooduthurai, followed downstream by Noyyal, Amaravati, Sarabanga, and Thirumanimutharu.